 The National Mediator Accreditation System (NMAS) is a voluntary, industry based scheme introduced in January 2008.
 Since then, NMAS accreditation and practice standards have been widely adopted across Australia.
 Neighbouring countries in the Asia Pacific region also use NMAS on occasion as the required standard for mediators.

-The implementation and development of the NMAS is overseen by the Mediator Standards Board (MSB).
+The implementation and development of NMAS is overseen by the Mediator Standards Board (MSB).
 Organisations designated as Recognised Mediator Accreditation Bodies (RMABs) can accredit mediators to the national standards.
-Resolution Institute is a Recognised Mediator Accreditation Body (RMAB) under the National Mediator Accreditation Standards (NMAS).
+Resolution Institute is a Recognised Mediator Accreditation Body (RMAB) under the National Mediator Accreditation System (NMAS).

-There are multiple pathways to become an accredited mediator in Australia under the National Mediator Accreditation Standards (NMAS).
+There are multiple pathways to become an accredited mediator in Australia under the National Mediator Accreditation System (NMAS).